JJLindsey/JJLindsey/README.md

 # Hi, I’m Jennifer Linsdsey

-I am studying Full Stack web Development with a focus on Front End.
+I am studying Full Stack Web Developer with a focus on the Front End.
 I am based in Irvine, CA. Check out my most recent work!

 You can reach me at jlindsey010@gmail.com